 41.1 Truth and Faith.
 Paul explained that believers were once slaves of sin, but they became obedient from the heart to that form of teaching to which they were committed, and, having been freed from sin, they became slaves of righteousness (Romans 6:15-19).
 A believer with The Spiritual Gift of Teaching may have a ministry of teaching people how to overcome the weakness of their flesh, and live in triumph as slaves of Jesus Christ, through obedience to the teachings of Jesus Christ.

 The Teaching Ministry about Masters

 42.1 Slaves and Masters.
 Born-again slaves must serve their masters and regard those masters as worthy of all honor, so that the name of God and Christian doctrine would not be spoken against.
-Paul instructed Timothy to preach and teach those principles (1 Timothy 6:1-2, page 1859; see also 1 Peter 2:18, page 1856).
+Paul instructed Timothy to preach and teach those principles (1 Timothy 6:1-2; see also 1 Peter 2:18).
 A believer with The Spiritual Gift of Teaching may have a ministry of instructing slaves, soldiers, employees, or others in a position of submission to authority, how to serve those masters as worthy of all honor.